PoisotLab/MS_befwm_softwarenote/ms.md

 flow throughout food webs, we present `befwm` (Bio-Energetic Food-Webs Model), a *Julia* package implementing @yodz92bsc bio-energetic model adapted for food webs [@will07hyi] with updated allometric coefficients [@bros06ase;
 @brow04mte].

 This package aims to offer an efficient common ground for modeling food-web dynamics, to make investigations of this model easier, and to facilitate reproducibility and transparency of modeling efforts.
+Taking a broader perspective, we argue that providing the community with reference implementations of common models is an important task.
+First, implementing complex models can be a difficult task, in which programming mistakes will bias the output of the simulations, and therefore the ecological interpretations we draw from them.
+Simulation-based studies are more at risk than analytical-based ones, since the computational aspect is an additional layer of complexity on the mathematical one.
+Second, reference implementations facilitate the comparison of studies.
+Currently, comparing studies mean not only comparing results, but also comparing implementations -- because not all code is public, a difference in results cannot be properly explained as an error in either studies, and this eventually generates more uncertainty than it does answers.
+Finally, reference implementation eases reproducibility a lot.
+Specifically, it becomes enough to specify which version of the package was used, and to publish the script used to run the simulations (as we, for example, do in this manuscript).
+We fervently believe that more effort invested in providing the community with reference implementation of models representing cornerstones of our ecological understanding is an important effort.

 # The model